Are you considering switching to Sprint for your mobile phone service?

-If you're thinking of making a switch to Sprint, this guide will give you the information you need to simplify the process.
+If you want to learn how to switch to Sprint, you're in the right place.
+This guide will give you the information you need to simplify the process.
 I'll even give you tips on deals for switching to Sprint so that you can be sure to get the best possible rate on your new plan.
+Plus: I'll tell you how to become a Sprint customer based upon which of the major service providers you're with.

 Switch to Sprint and Save